 17. The Atomic Bomb Hypocenter Park

+Of the 17 top sightseeing spots in Nagasaki that I’ve mentioned, this is the most memorable.
 It’s called the ground zero.
 This place depicts the exact point of the atomic.
 It was built in honor of those victims who were never found.
 A place where you feel sorrow just by looking at it.

 That’s all for now.
 May your heart be full of love after a visit to these places.
 Let love and peace prevail.